Pakistan’s five biggest post-election challenges | Malay Mail

 As such, surplus water is quickly lost.

-Pakistan has spent roughly half its nearly 71-year history under military rule, and the imbalance of power in civil-military relations has long been seen as an impediment to democracy and progress.
+Pakistan has spent roughly half its nearly 71-year history under military rule, and the imbalance of power in between civilian governments and the armed forces has long been seen as an impediment to democracy and progress.

-Hope surged in 2013 as the country moved through its first ever democratic transition of power.
+Hope surged in 2013 as the country saw its first-ever transition of power from one democratically-elected government to another.

 Sharif, ousted in 2017 and arrested for corruption earlier this month, says he and his party are being targeted by the military.